luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 When I was learning to drive, I wasn’t perfect, and people kept honking.
 I panicked.
 My mom looked at me and said:

-**“Many dogs bark when you cross the street  -  do you stop to explain yourself to every single one?”**
+**“Many dogs bark when you cross the street, do you stop to explain yourself to every single one?”**

 Guess you got the message.